 Image Source: Okeechobee County Tourism Development Council

-Lake Okeechobee isn’t a small lake, by any means.
-In fact, it’s the second-largest freshwater lake in the States and is part of a 152-mile boating passage in the Sunshine State — giving you plenty of options for swimming, boating and fishing.
+Lake Okeechobee isn’t a small lake by any means.
+It’s the second-largest freshwater lake in the States and is part of a 152-mile boating passage in the Sunshine State — giving you plenty of options for swimming, boating, and fishing.
 There are many places to launch and dock your boat on the Big O, and there are also a few spots to rent a boat for the day.

-The lake touches five Florida counties (Glades, Palm Beach, Okeechobee, Hendry and Martin).
-If you’re looking for launch spots by county, this is a great resource.
-In the meantime, here are a few great spots to launch your boat on Lake Okeechobee:
+The lake touches five Florida counties (Glades, Palm Beach, Okeechobee, Hendry, and Martin).
+Here are a few great spots to launch your boat on Lake Okeechobee:

 Jolly Roger Marina